Leadership vs. management: What’s the difference?

 A quote that summarizes management is, “The essence of management is to make knowledge productive.” – Peter Drucker

-As a manager, you’ll want to focus on metrics, tools, data, analyzing systems, etc. to ensure you’re making the best choices.
-Many managers are seen as leaders, but it’s easy to lose focus on leadership when managing the day to day business and long term business operations.
+As a manager, you’ll want to focus on metrics, tools, data, analyzing systems, etc., to ensure you’re making the best choices.
+Many managers are seen as leaders, but it’s easy to lose focus on leadership when managing day-to-day and long-term business operations.

 Some duties of a manager are: